 Singaporean pianist Margaret Leng Tan is one of the most highly regarded performers in American experimental music.
-Tan, whose work embraces theatre, choreography, performance, has been called the “diva of avant-garde pianism” by The New Yorker.
+Tan, whose work embraces theater, choreography, performance, has been hailed as the “diva of avant-garde pianism” by The New Yorker.
 She is renowned as a pre-eminent John Cage interpreter (her mentor of eleven years) and for her performances of American and Asian music that transcend the piano’s conventional boundaries.
-As one of George Crumb’s favourite performers, Tan’s DVD recording of his Makrokosmos I and II has come to be regarded as a performance manual for pianists.
-In 2015-17 Crumb composed Metamorphoses, Book I (Ten Fantasy-Pieces after Celebrated Paintings) for Tan and she premiered the work to critical acclaim throughout Europe and USA since 2017.
+She is also one of George Crumb’s favorite performers for whom he composed Metamorphoses (Book I), a major piano cycle which Ms. Tan has performed to critical acclaim throughout Europe and USA since 2017.
 It will receive its Australian premiere at the Extended Play Festival presented by Sydney’s City Recital Hall on August 31.

 To find out more about Margaret Leng Tan visit margaretlengtan.com or find her on Facebook